chenxiaolong/avbroot/README.extra.md

 This subcommand shows the LP image metadata, including all metadata slots.
 If there are multiple images, only the first one is needed because it is the only one that stores the metadata.

+(All of the `lp` subcommands show this information.
+This specific subcommand just does so without performing any other operation.)

 ## `avbroot payload`

 This set of commands is for working with payload binary files (`payload.bin`).
 The `unpack` and `pack` commands can only work with full payloads because they require the complete data to be available, but the `repack` and `info` commands also work with delta payloads.